yisuanwang/yisuanwang.github.io/_pages/includes/intro.md

 🙋‍♂️ If you are interested in working with me, feel free to drop me an email. [yisuanwang AT gmail DOT com](mailto:yisuanwang AT gmail DOT com).

 😥 I'll be [emo](https://yisuanwang.github.io/emo) on a regular basis, which is a normal phenomenon and nothing to worry about.

+⬅️ Never place your mouse over the left avatar!
+Never!